fatuma-tahalil/fatuma-tahalil/README.md

 Welcome to my profile!
-This is for team 9575 code relating to FRC. 👾
+This is for team 9575 code relating to FRC.
+Also my own personal projects.